-■ 5.6.7 Continuing Duty to Disclose Change in Circumstances
+5.6.7 Continuing Duty to Disclose Change in Circumstances

 After making this declaration, staff in a relevant role are under an on-going duty to inform the School if their circumstances change in a way which would mean they subsequently meet any of the criteria for disqualification.
 Any failure to disclose relevant information now, or of a future change in circumstances, will be treated as a serious disciplinary matter and may lead to the withdrawal of a job offer or dismissal for gross misconduct.
+The staff will be expected to complete annual staff declaration confirming that nothing has changed in the last academic year.